A Bipartisan Infrastructure Deal Moves Forward in the Senate

-On Wednesday, hours after multiple reports emerged of a deal on a bipartisan infrastructure package, the Senate voted 67 to 32 to advance the bill to a final vote as early as this week.
+Last week, when a procedural vote on an unfinished infrastructure package failed in the Senate, negotiators claimed that they just needed a bit more time to work out the details – a familiar refrain when it comes to infrastructure.
+But on Wednesday, they made good on their promise: hours after multiple reports emerged of a deal on a bipartisan infrastructure package, the Senate voted 67 to 32 to advance the bill to a final vote as early as this week.

 The motion to advance a bipartisan infrastructure bill has been in the works since an event in late June at the Rose Garden, where President Biden appeared with 10 senators from each party to endorse their plan.
-With the motion to advance on Wednesday, an additional seven Senate Republicans were convinced to vote with the group of 10 from the Rose Garden and all 50 Democrats to pass a motion to proceed to a debate and final vote on the package.
+With the motion to advance on Wednesday, an additional seven Senate Republicans voted with the group of 10 from the Rose Garden and all 50 Democrats to pass a motion to proceed to a debate and final vote on the package.

-The agreement arrived just in time to push a second motion-to-proceed measure offered by Senate Majority Leader Chuck Schumer (the first was blocked by Republicans last week) past the threshold of the 60 votes needed to overcome a filibuster, paving the way for full Senate approval by week’s end, or so Politico reports:
+The agreement arrived just in time to push a second motion-to-proceed measure offered by Senate Majority Leader Chuck Schumer past the threshold of the 60 votes needed to overcome a filibuster, paving the way for full Senate approval by week’s end, or so Politico reports:

 As of Wednesday afternoon, nine Senate Republicans involved in the talks said they would move forward and two, Sens.
 Todd Young (R-Ind.), and Jerry Moran (R-Kan.), said they had not decided.
 When asked if the bipartisan framework will get the necessary 10 Senate Republican votes, Senate Minority Whip John Thune replied: “I think so.”

-Once the count got past 60, other Republican Senators climbed on board in order to share the credit for a rare bipartisan step forward, though some may fade away when the actual bill comes to the floor.
+Once the count got past 60, other Republican senators climbed on board in order to share the credit for a rare bipartisan step forward, though some may back away when the actual bill comes to the floor.

 Though there may be some grumbling among progressives about the compromises involved in the package and its relationship to the budget legislation up next in the Senate, Schumer is expected to deliver all 50 Democrats to get the infrastructure bill over the necessary procedural hurdles.